 Create a meeting in Zoom that you will be using to proctor the exam.
 Include the link to this meeting at the beginning of the quiz.
 This is the only way students will be able to access Zoom once they enter the LockDown Browser.

 Instruct students to click on this link once they have gone through the initial startup sequence.
 This will open the Zoom meeting in a different tab.
-However, students will need to join the meeting from the browser instead of from their desktop Zoom app, which is most likely how they are familiar with joining a Zoom meeting.
-In order to do this, they will need to disallow the browser from opening the Zoom app (by clicking “Cancel” in the pop up window) and clicking on “join from your browser.”
+However, students will need to join the meeting from the browser instead of from their desktop Zoom app (which is most likely how they usually join a Zoom meeting).
+In order to do this, they will need to disallow the browser from opening the Zoom app (by clicking “Cancel” in the pop up window) and clicking “join from your browser.”

 Once they have entered a name for the meeting, the student will be in the proctoring Zoom meeting and can navigate back to the other tab to take the exam.